-The purpose of this document is to explain how Business Protection Critical Illness with Term Assurance works.
+This document is the Business Protection Critical Illness with Term Assurance Cover Details.
+It explains how your cover works.
 Please read this document carefully and keep it in a safe place in case you need to make a claim.

 There are three important documents to keep safe together, as they form your policy with us: